xxblx/homemanager/README.md

 HomeManager is designed for personal usage at home's local network (i.e. without access from the internet) with some kind of home server (where the app is installed), Mikrotik router and Xiaomi Xiaofang 1S cameras.
 You have to flash [custom firmware](https://github.com/EliasKotlyar/Xiaomi-Dafang-Hacks) for using these camera models with HomeManager.

-This solution is not suitable for using in the production and may have some security weaknesses (for example, token-based auth mechanism doesn't support tokens renew process).
+This solution is not suitable for using in the production and may have some security weaknesses (for example, token-based auth mechanism doesn't support tokens renew process and tokens don't have expires time).

 ## How it works
 If user at home rtsp feed and motion detection are disabled, night-mode settings are ignored.
 When user has left home night-mode settings are configuring according to the current time (depends on sunrise and sunset), rtsp feed and motion detection are turning on.